Contents in short

 - Gap lets you set the distance between the section titles and the indicator icons

-In this area are three settings.
+In this area are currently only two settings.

 - Hidden: It‘s a basic PowerPoint feature, that you can hide slides from being seen when you start your presentation.
 Hidden slides are represented in development view with their number strikethrough like this: